tektoncd/community/teps/0091-verified-task-bundles.md

 annotated as such.
 The Pipeline Author will have optional configuration to stop and fail the build on verification failure.

+**IMPORTANT:** A Task refers to other images.
+For the initial delivery of this TEP, all static image references within the Task must be referenced by digest (i.e., `...@sha256:abcdef`) in order for the verification to succeed.
+In later iterations, this can be extended such that tag-referenced images can _themselves_ be verified for the overall Task to pass verification.
+However, this will be left out of the scope of this TEP.

 Tekton Chains will be updated to skip processing results from any Task that fails verification *by default*.
 Note that this does not change existing behavior because no existing Task Bundle is subject to the verification proposed